cosbidev/PyTrack/docs/source/1_gettingStarted.rst

     conda install pytrack

 .. warning::
-    for Mac m1 users, it is recommended to use conda in order to be able to install all dependencies.
+    for mac M1 users, it is recommended to use conda in order to be able to install all dependencies.
 In particular, the *pydot* library can be installed via Conda.